 About National Museum Zurich

-The National Museum Zurich (Landesmuseum Zurich) displays some one million exhibits relating to Swiss history and culture.
+The National Museum Zurich (Landesmuseum Zurich) displays over a million exhibits relating to Swiss history and culture.
 From ancient artefacts to medieval costume and modern furniture, the National Museum Zurich covers a diverse range of subjects and periods, from the prehistoric to present day.

 Amongst other things at the National Museum Zurich, there’s an impressive display of Swiss handicrafts, a variety of historic religious items and weapons from the old Zurich Armoury.